DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 ## dns.therifleman.name

 DNS-over-HTTPS DNS forwarder from Mumbai, India.
 Blocks web and Android trackers and ads.
+IP addresses are not logged, but queries are logged for 24 hours for debugging.
 Report issues, send suggestions @ joker349 at protonmail.com.
 Also supports DoT (for android) @ dns.therifleman.name and plain DNS @ 172.104.206.174